Dealing with the end of a relationship

 I am not usually a fan of the conventional “wisdom” of cutting off all contact with an ex.
 I think that if you have a breakup with someone who’s reasonably emotionally mature, it’s often not necessary, and can in fact escalate drama, to cut off all contact with that person.

 But that is absolutely, positively not the case with abuse.
-With abusive relationships, cutting off contact with the other person is absolutely reasonable.
+With abusive relationships, cutting off contact is absolutely reasonable, even necessary.
 So is talking to a qualified therapist or counselor with experience in abuse—getting over an abusive relationship is not something most folks can do on their own, and there’s no shame in getting help from a qualified professional.

 “And that’s what your holy men discuss, is it?”